Heliades

 Mythology

 Their brother, Phaëthon, died after attempting to drive his father's chariot (Helios the sun) across the sky.
 He was unable to control the horses and fell to his death (according to most accounts, Zeus struck his chariot with a thunderbolt to save the Earth from being set afire).
-The Heliades grieved for four months and the gods turned them into poplar trees and their tears into amber.[7]
+The Heliades grieved enormously, and through this grief they turned themselves into poplar trees, and as they kept crying, their tears turned into amber.[7]
 According to some sources, their tears (amber) fell into the river Eridanus, in which Phaethon had fallen.[8]

 According to Hyginus, the Heliades were turned to poplar trees because they yoked the chariot for their brother without their father Helios' permission.[9]